 Suppose Slavery was still taking place in the southern United States.
 Would we be content to say, “I am personally against slavery, but I wouldn’t stop someone else from having a slave”?
 Of course, we wouldn’t.
 So, why don’t we do something about abortion?

-The issue of abortion is not their problem, it is our problem.
+The issue of abortion is not their problem; it is our problem.
 It is our cooperate sin.
-We cannot stand idly by and say that we are pro-life without doing anything about the mass slaughter taking place on a daily basis.
+We cannot stand idly by saying that we are pro-life without doing anything about the mass slaughter taking place daily.
 We cannot afford to be theoretically pro-life but practically pro-abortion.
 As Christians, our whole world-view is supposed to hinge on the significance and the purpose of the resurrection.
-And in the resurrection, the God who created human life and the world has reclaimed it for Himself.
+In the resurrection, the God who created human life and the world has reclaimed it for Himself.
 Jesus didn't come to rescue babies for heaven.
-Jesus came to rescue babies from bodily death!
+Jesus came to save babies from bodily death!
 When Jesus calls us to follow Him, He calls us to protect and rescue the life He created.
 And if we are not for life, we are against it.
 Nobody cares about our theoretical pro-life position on abortion.
 The question is, what are we doing about it?